DavidFeng-GitHub/DavidFeng-GitHub/README.md

 Natural Language Processing: Sentiment analysis, topic modelling (LDA), TFIDF, Naive Bayes text classifiers.

-_The gif above reminds me of the adjacent possible: a concept from evolutionary biology suggesting that evolution of cells, groups and ideas occurs through incremental changes of what already exists!_
+_The gif above reminds me of the adjacent possible: a concept from evolutionary biology suggesting that the evolution of cells, groups and ideas occurs through incremental changes to what already exists!_

 <!---
 DavidFeng-GitHub/DavidFeng-GitHub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.